isomerpages/mlaw-sap/pages/terms-of-use.md

 **Security**

 i.
 Where appropriate, MLAW uses available technology to protect the security of communications made through this Website.
-Notwithstanding the above, MLAW does not accept liability for the security, authenticity, integrity or confidentiality of any transactions or other communications made through this Website.
-You carry out any such transactions or communications at your own risk.
+Notwithstanding the above, MLAW does not accept liability for the security, authenticity, integrity or confidentiality of any communications made through this Website.
+You carry out any such communications at your own risk.

 ii.
 Internet communications may be susceptible to interference or interception by third parties.
 Despite MLAW’s best efforts, MLAW makes no warranties that this Website is free of infection by computer viruses or other unauthorised software.